What is a Site Investigation?

 What happens after the Site Investigation (Geotechnical)?

-Following the Site Investigation, our Geotechnical and Geo-Environmental Engineers will subsequently log the samples in accordance with BS EN ISO 14688-1 and BS EN ISO 14689-1.
+Following the Site Investigation, our Geotechnical and Geo-Environmental Engineers will subsequently log the samples in accordance with BS EN ISO 14688-1, BS EN ISO 14689-1 and CIRIA 574

-A Sub Surface Contracts Manager will then draw up a laboratory testing schedule based on the ground conditions encountered and the project requirements.
-Sub Surface Laboratories are fully equipped to carry out soil testing to BS1377 and rock testing to ISRM 1974-2006.
+A Sub Surface Contracts Manager will then create a laboratory testing schedule based on the encountered ground conditions and project requirements.
+Sub Surface Laboratories are fully equipped to conduct soil testing to BS1377 and rock testing to ISRM 1974-2006.

 Following completion of the laboratory testing, a professionally qualified Engineer will write a Factual report, Interpretative Report or Ground Investigation Report (GIR).